ngrx/effects/README.md

 });
 ```

-You can use `MockStateUpdates@sendAction(action)` to send an action with an empty state, `MockStateUpdates@sendState(state)` to send a state change with an empty action, and `MockStateUpdates@send(state, action)` to send both a state change and an action.
-Note that `MockStateUpdates` is a replay subject with an infinite buffer size letting you queue up multiple actions / state changes to be sent to your effect.
+You can use `MockDispatcher@dispatch(action)` to send an action to your effect.
+Note that `MockDispatcher` is a replay subject with an infinite buffer size letting you queue up actions to send to your effect.

 ### Migrating from store-saga